 Now, 5 years later, Reilley is my little mini-me!
 She is the sweetest and sassiest little girl you will ever meet!
 I catch myself taking more pictures of her and snuggling her more now!
 The guilt I have for my feelings toward her are sometimes overwhelming.
 We now have 3 children and after her baby sister was born I had a moment of panic in the hospital.
 I cried in my husband’s arms because I was so scared of feeling the same way again.
 I was ok but very aware of every little feeling I had in those first few months postpartum.
 I look back and know I could have done more for myself and my family but I can’t go back.
 I was lucky because everything turned out ok and hope to help other women now they are not alone!

 I think when I had thought of PPD/PPA initially, prior to my postpartum experience, I thought it was something that hit you like a ton of bricks right away.
 You’d give birth and just know right away that this was something you were going to have to deal with.
 This was not my experience at all…and the more I speak with other women who have dealt with PPD/PPA, this is not their experience either.

-For me, PPD/PPA crept in really slowly, building overtime mysteriously in a way that it was disguised underneath sleep deprivation, sleep training, lack of proper nutrition, a huge life transition from being a full-time working mom to a stay-at- home mom, and a long cold winter setting in.
+For me, PPD/PPA crept in really slowly, building over time mysteriously in a way that it was disguised underneath sleep deprivation, sleep training, lack of proper nutrition, a huge life transition from being a full-time working mom to a stay-at-home mom, and long cold winter sets in.

 talk to someone.
 Ask others around you for help.
 You don’t have to silently deal with it alone.